Guide for Authors

 We ask you to provide editable source files for your entire submission (including figures, tables and text graphics).
 Some guidelines:

-• Save files in an editable format, using the extension .doc/.docx for Word files and .tex for LaTeX files.
+• Save files in an editable format, using the extension .doc/.docx for Word files.
 A PDF is not an acceptable source file.

 • Remove any strikethrough and underlined text from your manuscript, unless it has scientific significance related to your article.